maiska/qubes-doc.rtd/user/advanced-topics/managing-vm-kernels.rst

-*Note* In the examples below, although the specific version numbers might be old, the commands have been verified on R3.2 and R4.0 with debian-9 and fedora-26 templates.
+*Note*: In the examples below, although the specific version numbers might be old, the commands have been verified on R3.2 and R4.0 with debian-9 and fedora-26 templates.

 To select which kernel a given VM will use, you can either use Qubes Manager (VM settings, advanced tab), or the ``qvm-prefs`` tool: